-I’m a freelance communications consultant presently located in Auckland, New Zealand.
-My focus on the business and marketing side of the fashion and luxury industries can be traced back to my family history of retailers, who ran a multi-generational department store (J.B.
+I’m a photographer, writer and long-term dabbler presently located in Arrowtown, New Zealand.
+My interest in the business and marketing side of the fashion and luxury industries (which was this site’s primary focus until 2014) can be traced back to my family history of retailers, who ran a multi-generational department store (J.B.
 Branch & Co.) in the rural midwest of the United States, founded in 1877 and closed in 1986.
-My parents, siblings, cousins, aunts and uncles staffed the family store, and I worked there myself for about five years, so retailing is “in my blood”, so to speak.
+My parents, siblings, cousins, aunts and uncles staffed the family store, and I worked there myself for about five years, so retailing was “in my blood”, so to speak.

 In December of 2010, I participated in an interview with the Fashionably Marketing website where I describe my history, and why I write this blog, in a little more detail: Interview With Fashion Luxury Blogger Nathan Branch

-I threw myself into electronic music for several years, self-producing two electro-rock CD’s — “sugar” and “electro” — under the name aalacho in 2002 and 2004, to varying critical reception.
+I threw myself into electronic music for a couple of years, self-producing two electro-rock CD’s — “sugar” and “electro” — under the name aalacho in 2002 and 2004, to varying critical reception.
 College radio warmly welcomed and played the h*ll out of both, landing me on Top 10 lists around the country (thanks to the very dedicated promotional team at Space 380).

 My debut CD charted as high as #12 in the respected music industry magazine, CMJ, and was nominated for Best Techno/Ambient album in the Just Plain Folks Music Awards.
 A remix of the track “Satellite” appeared on the international Global Underground release, Deep Dish: Toronto in 2003.

 My dive into photography is my main creative outlet at this time and grew out of the need to provide original photographs for my own interviews and articles — I now take far more pictures, write way less articles, drink a lot of small batch whisky and bake a ridiculous amount of sourdough bread.